Camping with dogs is the best. There’s no denying that.

 - ID Tag – There’s always a chance your dog will get lost on the trail.
 Yours should always wear an easily readable ID tag with your phone number on it.

-- Microchip – Consider investing in a dog microchip as an additional measure in case they get lost.
-These small chips are implanted in their skin (so they can never fall off) and they contain all your contact information.
+- Microchip – Consider investing in a dog microchip as an additional safety measure in case they get lost.
+These small chips are implanted in their skin (so they can never fall off) and contain all your contact information.

 - Health Records – I always keep a copy of my dog’s most recent health records in my glove compartment in case we need to make an emergency trip to an out-of-town vet.

-On the Trail
+On the Trail and At Camp

-- Pack Light – Caesar’s Way recommends your dog pack weigh a maximum of 25% of your dog’s weight.
+- Pack Light – Caesar’s Way recommends your dog backpack weigh a maximum of 25% of your dog’s weight.
 Check with your vet for the best safe weight recommendation for your dog’s breed, age, and activity level.

 - Leash or Not – Some trails don’t require dogs to be on leash.
 If you want to go leash-less, The Outbound Collective guide on how to hike off-leash with your dog (and not have people hate you) is a fantastic resource.